 Form 2 balls for a thin crust, or use the full recipe for a thicker crust.
 You do not need a round pan.
 I often make pizza with my jelly roll/cookie sheets.
 Pat out or use a straight, tall drinking glass (or a special pastry short rolling pin) for rolling out directly on a oiled pan.
 Take a fork and prick dough (not edges) Let rise 10 minutes.

-I sometimes bake the crust by itself for about 5 minutes at this point.
-If I'm making it a thin crust there's no need.
+I will pre-bake the crust by itself for about 5 minutes at this point.
+If I'm making it a thin crust (one batch of dough to two large pans) there's no need.
 Just make sure that you aren't putting too many toppings on.
 Otherwise it won't bake well all the way through.
+(Note on crust in photo: This was made with about half and half unbleached flour and freshly milled whole spelt four.)

-Topping Ideas (best to only have 2-4 toppings for each pizza if thin pizza...if you have a thicker, prebaked crust, turn down the heat to 400 degrees and don't overload the pizza)
+Topping Ideas It's best to only have 2-4 toppings for each pizza if thin pizza...if you have a thicker, prebaked crust, turn down the heat to 400 degrees and don't overload the pizza.
+The photo above shows a pizza made with the thick option (one recipe batch of dough for one jelly roll/cookie sheet pan size - this makes a very thick crust).
+Toppings that day: fennel seeds, minced fresh garlic, diced onions, broccoli, mashed and seasoned tofu, and fresh pineapple.
+So good!

 Tip: don't have overly wet ingredients or the crust won't bake properly